-- Is it true that the Paradise Pool has an unbeatable structural warranty?
+- Is it true that the Paradise Pool has an unbeatable 50 year warranty?

-Yes, every Paradise Pool is backed with a structural warranty that is unbeatable by any other above ground pool.
+Yes, all of the timber in every Paradise Pool is H5 treated which provides an unbeatable 50 year pro-rata warranty!
 This warranty is not effected by running your pool on saltwater, liquid chlorine or installing the pool semi-inground or fully inground.

 - Do I have to pay extra for internal bracing?

-No, every Paradise Pool comes standard with full internal stainless steel bracing.
+No, regardless of if your swimming pool is in ground, above ground or semi-inground, every Paradise Pool comes standard with full internal stainless steel bracing.